Disease/Disorder

 Aphasia, focal weakness and neglect present potential safety issues.
 Dysphagia can lead to pneumonia and additional problems.
 Post traumatic headaches, other pain types, and seizures can cause further debility.
 Neuroendocrine and sexual dysfunction, neurogenic bowel and bladder and visual abnormalities can pose threats to optimal health.
 Psychological issues, including depression, anxiety, PTSD and substance misuse disorders, can ensue.
 These conditions, alone and in combination, can interfere with an individual’s independence and quality of life.1

 Debility: Patients require assessment of function.
 Their ability to complete ADLs and IADLs is especially important.
-When debility complicates recovery from an illness or injury, the effects of both need to be assessed.8
+Performing a strength assessment and comparing to the patient’s baseline can help determine what areas of weakness are most affecting function.
+When debility complicates recovery from an illness or injury, the effects of both need to be assessed.7

 Laboratory studies